 Points represent rolling, end-of-year annualized return and standard deviation.
 Data covers December 1992 to December 2016.

 Institutional investors face at least three choices in their allocations to emerging markets.
-They can allocate to an integrated, global equity approach, whether it is active or passive.
+They can allocate to an integrated, global equity approach, whether it is active or indexed.
 They can adopt a dedicated emerging markets allocation.
 Or they can make active allocations to particular countries within emerging markets.

 Global equity approaches that are benchmarked to integrated indexes such as MSCI ACWI IMI capture the full opportunity set within equities.
 Dedicated allocations that separate developed and emerging markets provide flexibility in active views to either market, but introduce market-timing risk.